mcbalomirean/webtech-project-forbees-1092/README.md

 - To whom is this product addressed? <br />
 Our app is destined only for students, as it is a niche application, designed in order to help students organize their notes more efficiently.
 - What other similar existing products are there on the market? <br />
-StuDocu: an app where you can share and download study-related resources to help you save time and study efficiently.
+StuDocu: an app where you can share and download study-related resources to help you save time and study efficiently. <br />
-You can find it [here](https://www.studocu.com/).
+You can find it [here](https://www.studocu.com/). <br />
 Evernote: a powerful tool that can help executives, entrepreneurs and creative people capture and arrange their ideas.
-"All you have to do is use it." - Forbes
+"All you have to do is use it." - Forbes <br />
-You can find it [here](https://evernote.com/).
+You can find it [here](https://evernote.com/). <br />